You are viewing the global institutional website

 Co-production with museums, cultural centers, universities, foundations, independent spaces and community organizations should establish clear responsibilities regarding selection, budget, rights, communication, archive, safeguarding and evaluation.

-• Clear roles between the institutional platform, territorial node and cultural partner.
+• Clear roles between the institutional platform, chapter and cultural partner.

 • Agreements on image, artwork, documentation and publication rights.